Compliance and Regulatory Consulting

 Sinyee Koh (SYK): Singapore’s financial services regulator, the Monetary Authority of Singapore (MAS), has a broad regulatory remit of regulating financial markets and licensing financial intermediaries in Singapore.
 The MAS can also take civil penalty enforcement action against any market participant for market abuse.
 However, it does not have powers of criminal enforcement for market abuse.
 Criminal investigation for white-collar financial crime lies with the Commercial Affairs Department (CAD) of the Singapore police force and any resultant criminal prosecution is undertaken by the Public Prosecutor.

 The MAS is known for its no-nonsense approach; meanwhile it also acts as a supportive, pragmatic and business-friendly regulator.
 The MAS has historically said that its regulatory philosophy is based on developing sensible outcome-focused rules coupled with intrusive supervision, while encouraging firms to develop robust internal systems and controls.
-It has taken enforcement action where appropriate, but until recently there have been relatively few high profile enforcement cases in Singapore compared to some much trumpeted cases in other financial centres, which were at times accompanied by eye-watering fines.
+It has taken enforcement action where appropriate, but until recently there have been relatively few high profile enforcement cases in Singapore compared to some much trumpeted cases in other financial centers, which were at times accompanied by eye-watering fines.
 Where the MAS has taken action however, it has generally proven swift and decisive.

 HFM: What recent key enforcement developments have unfolded in Singapore’s financial services sector?